andrewt3000/web_development/README.md

 Enzyme is used for assert, manipulate, and traverse your React Components’ output.

 ## Authentication and Authorization
-I prefer using [jwt](https://jwt.io/) over server side state management because it consumes resources on the servers and it is easier to load balance accross multiple servers.
+I prefer using [jwt](https://jwt.io/) over server side state management because it consumes less resources on the servers and it is easier to load balance accross multiple servers.

 JWT has 3 parts: header, payload, and signature.
 Payload contains session fields such as user name, user privileges, company_id etc.